Azure-Samples/ms-identity-msal-java-samples/4-spring-web-app/3-Authorization-II/protect-web-api/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `webapp\src\main\resources\application.yml` file.
-1. Find the key `Enter_Your_Tenant_ID_Here` and replace the existing value with your Azure AD tenant ID.
+1. Find the key `Enter_Your_Tenant_ID_Here` and replace the existing value with your Microsoft Entra tenant ID.
 1. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with webApp.AppId.
-1. Find the key `Enter_Your_Client_Secret_Here` and replace the existing value with the key you saved during the creation of `java-spring-webapp-client` copied from the Azure portal.
+1. Find the key `Enter_Your_Client_Secret_Here` and replace the existing value with the key you saved during the creation of `java-spring-webapp-client` copied from the Microsoft Entra admin center.

 ## Running the sample